- Read operation according to a key item or not

 Not available with this kind of connection

 Positions on the previous file record according to a browse item.
 The record is read and the HFSQL variables are updated (Customer.Name for example, which means the Name item of Customer file).
-The reading is performed from the greatest value to the lowest value of search item (see remarks for more details).
-In most cases, <Source>.ReadPrevious is used to position in the data file during a browse loop.
-Several cases may occur after the call to <Source>.ReadPrevious: - the data file is empty or there is no record corresponding to the filter (defined by <Source>.Filter): no reading is performed and <Source>.Out returns True.
+Values in the browse item are read in descending order (for more details, see the remarks).
+Generally, <Source>.ReadPrevious sets the position in the data file during a loop operation.
+Several cases may occur after the call to <Source>.ReadPrevious: - the data file is empty or there is no record corresponding to the filter (defined by function <Source>.Filter): no read is performed and function <Source>.Out returns True.

-- the function tries to lock a record that is already locked in read-only: no reading is performed, HErrorLock returns True and <Source>.Out returns True.
+- the function attempts to block a record already blocked for playback: no playback is performed, function HErrorLock returns True and function <Source>.Out returns True.

 The management of locks is not available.